 An Unusual Amount of Calls and Emails

 It’s been two weeks since [you two] won the IWGP [Junior Tag] belts of your dreams.
 Is there anything in the way you feel that has changed?

-Ibushi: The joy doesn’t change.
+Ibushi: The joy hasn’t changed.
 And it still hasn’t really sunk in that we won [the belts].
-I’m doing as I always do without much change.
+I’m doing as I always do without much of a difference.
 But the response from [our] surroundings has changed a bit.

 Kenny: I like that as champions, we get to order people around while acting all high and mighty.
 Hahaha, of course that’s a joke.

 What did you do on the evening of the day you won?